guangheli12/MAE-test/Report/report.md

 The official MAE codebase is well-implemented, so we largely maintained the default parameters, making only a few modifications.

-- Number of GPUs: All experiments were conducted using a single RTX Titan GPU.
+- Number of GPUs: Most experiments were conducted using a single RTX Titan Xp GPU, a small portion of experiments were conducted on an A40 GPU.
 - Batch size: We opted for a batch size of 512, as we observed that larger batch sizes caused burden to the CPU.
 - Training epochs: In accordance with specifications, pretraining takes 200 epochs, while finetuning takes 100 epochs.
 - Network architecture: In accordance with specifications, we employed the architecture configurations of Deit-Tiny.